DinnuDev/ts-handy-kit/README.md

 # ts-handy-kit

-A collection of useful TypeScript helper functions for string, date/time manipulation, and function utilities.
+A collection of useful TypeScript helper functions for string, date/time manipulation, accessibility, and function utilities.

 ## Installation